BrainsOnBoard/compound-ray/README.md

 `"compound-structure" : "test.eye"` property.
 These properties can be set manually by editing the .glTF file format (which is in human-readable [json](https://docs.fileformat.com/web/json/), or edited directly on each object (and camera) using the properties panel in [Blender3D](https://www.blender.org/).

+Sky shaders (as are all shaders) are pulled in from [shaders.cu](https://github.com/ManganLab/eye-renderer/blob/master/libEyeRenderer3/shaders.cu) in `libEyeRenderer3`.
+Currently there is one sky shader available, `simple_sky`, which can be added as an extra property on the scene itself (see line 19 of the [natural environment stand-in gltf file](https://github.com/ManganLab/eye-renderer/blob/master/data/natural-standin-sky.gltf)).

 Eye structure files can be made as CSVs with the .eye file extension, contents defined [here](https://github.com/ManganLab/eye-renderer/blob/master/data/eyes/eye-specification.txt).